Best practices for iOS apps

 - SQLCipher doesn’t work with encryption because it uses memory mapping.
 One solution is to not use SQLCipher.
 A second solution is to exclude the database file from encryption using an encryption exclusion policy.
 A Citrix Endpoint Management administrator must configure the policy in the Citrix Endpoint Management console.

-- App and third-party libraries which link directly to OpenSSL libcrypto.a and libssl.a libraries can result in link error due to missing symbols and link errors due to multiple symbol definition.
+- App and third-party libraries which link directly to OpenSSL libcrypto.a and libssl.a libraries can result in a link error due to missing symbols and link errors due to multiple symbol definition.

 Best practices for iOS apps